• Home

 Before hitting any of these Taiwan beaches, here are a few things to bring along for a stress-free beach day.

-• Microfibre towel: Pack a lightweight towel, like this Dock & Bay beach towel that dries quickly and won’t weigh you down.
+- Quick drying towel: Pack a lightweight towel, like this beach towel that dries quickly and won’t weigh you down.

-• Camera: Taiwan’s coastlines are really beautiful, so don’t forget your camera!
-I never go anywhere without my Olympus Mirrorless Camera, but if you prefer something more lightweight, you can’t go wrong with a waterproof Go Pro or this DJI Mavic Mini Drone that fits in your pocket!
+- Camera: Taiwan’s coastlines are really beautiful, so don’t forget your camera!
+I never go anywhere without my Olympus Mirrorless camera, but if you prefer something more lightweight, you can’t go wrong with a waterproof Go Pro or this DJI mini drone that fits in your pocket!

-• Mosquito repellant: No matter where you go in Taiwan, it’s always a good idea to have bug spray handy.
-Here’s a deet-free bug repellant to steer clear of any pesky bites!
+- Mosquito repellant: No matter where you go in Taiwan, it’s always a good idea to have bug spray handy.
+Here’s a great deet-free bug repellant to steer clear of any pesky bites!

 Taiwan Beaches in Conclusion